 sudo systemctl enable httpd --now

-simultaneously starts the Apache (HTTPD) service and configures it to automatically launch on the system boot.
+The –now option in the command sudo systemctl enable httpd –now simultaneously starts the Apache (HTTPD) service and configures it to launch on the system boot automatically.
 This single command unifies the two separate commands from the previous steps, making the process more streamlined and efficient.

 Finally, we should verify the successful implementation and functioning of Apache (HTTPD) by utilizing the following systemctl command: